huijing/slides/90-jsconfmx-2020/README.md

 *For JSConf Mexico 2020.
 This is a sort-of transcript plus my notes for the talk.*

+Hello everyone!
+It's such a privilege to be part of this inaugural JSConf Mexico, so I'd like to thank the organisers for having me.
+Today, I'll be speaking on a topic that I know may not everybody's cup of tea, and that's fine.
+I don't expect everyone to fall in love with CSS after this, but I do hope that you'll find some of the things I'll be sharing useful and aid in your understanding of how modern CSS layouts work.

 ## Content-based sizing, letting the browser decide

 - the concept of automatic sizing has always existed